 • Diageo - the commercial sales leadership graduate programme is a two-year scheme covering areas such as account management, customer marketing and innovation.

-• Nestlé - based in either York or Gatwick you'll spend time on this sales graduate scheme working with brands such as KitKat and Quality Street.
+• Nestlé - based in either York or Gatwick you'll spend time on this two-year sales graduate scheme working with brands such as KitKat and Quality Street.

 • Virgin Media O2 - the two year sales graduate scheme will see you move across four rotations learning how to profile and tailor your approach to each customer.

-What are the entry requirements?
+What are the entry requirements on a sales graduate programme?

 Qualifications aren't typically a priority when it comes to recruiting sales staff - with companies willing and able to train motivated and career-focused individuals (see sales training courses) - but holding a degree still demonstrates self-discipline and a serious approach to learning.

 Large companies usually request that those applying for their graduate schemes have a 2:1 in any subject.
-While those companies operating in certain industries such as pharmaceuticals or technology may require a relevant subject to be studied at degree level so that you understand the market.
+While those companies operating in certain industries, such as pharmaceuticals or technology, may require a relevant subject to be studied at degree level so that you understand the market.

 What do sales graduate schemes involve?

-You'll likely be handed responsibility from the outset, engaging with a variety of sales and management projects - for instance, working on business plans, devising promotional sales strategies and managing customer relations.
+You'll likely be handed responsibility from the outset, engaging with a variety of sales and management projects - for instance, working on business plans, devising promotional sales strategies and managing customer

 'The variation of the roles has really surprised me, along with the real commitment from Nestlé to immerse me in the day-to-day running of the business,' says Yasmin.
 'We are actively encouraged to contribute and are given set tasks and goals to achieve during each rotation.'